Losant/losant-docs/docs/getting-started/boards/getting-started-with-intel-edison.md

 // Reading temperature from analog input. var temp = new mraa.Aio(0);

-// Once a second, read the temp and report to Structure. setInterval(function() {
+// Once a second, read the temp and report to Losant. setInterval(function() {

   // Read temp voltage and convert.